See below for a 30 minute virtual lab tour showcasing the support, spaces and equipment we can offer those embarking on their dissertations.

 The Transforming Sexuality and Gender Research Cluster has paid for a range of creative methods equipment that is also located in the psychology lab.
 This is for priority use by the cluster.

-To book equipment, please click here to contact Joe the psychology technician with the details of the resources you will need, and when you will need them.
+To book equipment, please contact the psychology technicians with the details of the resources you will need, and when you will need them.
 Please try and book equipment at least 4 working days in advance.
 Please also say whether you would like to pick them up from the lab, or whether you would like them set up somewhere else.
-I’ll confirm that everything is available and can be collected/delivered on the dates required.
-If you wish to cancel a booking please let me know as soon as you do.
+We’ll confirm that everything is available and can be collected/delivered on the dates required.
+If you wish to cancel a booking please let us know as soon as you do.
 Equipment will be loaned on a first come first served basis and is subject to availability.

 The Transforming Sexuality and Gender Research cluster brings together a cross-college group of researchers who are conducting research related to LGBTQ lives; sex, sexuality and health; gender and sexuality in childhood; promoting transformative research the use of participatory and creative methods.